maxgohren/ESPip-Boy/devlogs/October2025-DeepDives.md

 Simulated on falstad and it works well!

+I have also added a 10 ohm current limiting resistor, which dumps around 150mW of heat from 100mA.
+A nice 0805 or 1206 size can dissipate around 200-400W [Vishay SMD Resistor Datasheet](https://www.vishay.com/docs/28705/mcx0x0xpro.pdf), so it won't explode, but it is not the most efficient, especially in my battery operated device.
+I am OK with this though, as I am running this in my LCD Backlight LED driver as well.
+A more costly alternative is a constant current driver like a regulator, but I want to save some money on my PCBA by reducing component count where I can.

 # October  8 2025 - Wednesday  9:01 PM
 Deleted the GPS, wired up the TI fuel guage.